-The project explore the microbial flora of Sri Lanka to isolate efficient degraders of cellulose, hemicellulose and lignin, study the effect of biofilms and/or co-cultures on degradation of cellulosic biomass.
-The present project also aims to study possible enhancement of enzyme production by formation of co-cultures or biofilm formation.
+The project explores the microbial flora of Sri Lanka to isolate efficient degraders of cellulose, hemicellulose, and lignin, study the effect of biofilms and/or co-cultures on degradation of cellulosic biomass.
+The present project also aims to study possible enhancement of enzyme production by the formation of co-cultures or biofilm formation.

 The enzymes produced by these microorganisms, cellulases are capable of biodegrading lignocellulose.
-Therefore, apart from main focus on biofuel production these strains will be tested for diverse applications in the industry such as Textile industry, Laundry and detergent, Food and animal feed, Paper and pulp industry etc.
+Therefore, apart from the main focus on biofuel production, these strains will be tested for diverse applications in the industry such as Textile industry, Laundry, and detergent, Food and animal feed, Paper and pulp industry etc.

 Isolation of Denitrifying Bacteria and their Potential use in Nitrate Removal from Well Water of Jaffna District.

-Nitrate contamination of ground water is becoming a serious problem in Jaffna.
-There has been little research reported on remediation of such pollution except few phytoremediation studies.
-The aims of the present study is to utilized denitrifying bacteria isolated locally from different sources such as paddy soils, waste water etc for nitrate nitrogen removal from well water of Jaffna.
+Nitrate contamination of groundwater is becoming a serious problem in Jaffna.
+There has been little research reported on remediation of such pollution except for few phytoremediation studies.
+The aims of the present study are to utilized denitrifying bacteria isolated locally from different sources such as paddy soils, wastewater etc for nitrate nitrogen removal from good water of Jaffna.

 Land use and soil C sequestration in North Sri Lanka